FlexMeasures/flexmeasures/documentation/tut/toy-example-from-scratch.rst

 Take into account solar production
 ---------------------------------------

+So far we haven't taken into account any other devices that consume or produce electricity.
+We'll now add solar production forecasts and reschedule, to see the effect of solar on the available headroom for the battery.

 First, we'll create a new csv file with solar forecasts (MW, see the setup for sensor 4 above) for tomorrow.

 .. code-block:: console